Source: Image light, Public Domain, http://tinyurl.com/p4pfjr7

 Launching CCI and PDSA

-This page on the Deer Valley Unified School District site provides templates for and explanations of how to use PDSA for progress monitoring of student achievement.
+This report by Texas Center for District and School Support provides explanations of how to use PDSA for progress monitoring and promoting student achievement.